 4. Practice patience & proper alignment in and out of class

 How long have you been doing yoga?
-If you've just picked it up recently, ease into it and know that you'll get there!
-It is especially important to practice patience with yoga poses like inversions where you’re getting a lot of blood flow to your head.
+If you've just picked it up recently, ease into it and know that you'll get there, if you know what I mean!
+It is especially important to practice patience with yoga poses like inversions, where you get a lot of blood flow to your head.

-With inversions like headstand, proper alignment is key to not dumping too much weight into the neck and head.
-Yoga Journal elaborates on this stating that improper alignment in headstand can cause compression of the neck and restrict blood flow to the head, possibly causing a headache after an asana.
+With inversions like headstands, proper alignment is key to not dumping too much weight into the neck and head.
+Yoga Journal elaborates on this, stating that improper alignment in headstand can cause compression of the neck and restrict blood flow to the head, possibly causing a headache after an asana.

 Tense neck and shoulder muscles in themselves can cause a headache.
 Consider a lengthy stretch session before you jump into that Vinyasa class.

-This is my favorite juicy neckroll method that I learned from Carling Harps
+This is how to do my favorite juicy neck roll method that I learned from Carling Harps:

-- Tilt my head down (chin to chest)
+- Tilt your head down (chin to chest)

-- Move my chin in the direction of my right shoulder (the idea is to look over the right shoulder)
+- Move your chin in the direction from your right shoulder (the idea is to look over the right shoulder)

-- Lean my right ear towards my right shoulder
+- Lean your right ear towards your right shoulder

-- Tilt my head back and go around to the left ear
+- Tilt your head back and go around to the left ear

 - Lean left ear towards left shoulder